Sedonia-R/Sedonia-R/README.md

-👋 Hi there, I'm Sedonia.
+👋 Hi there, I'm Sedonia!
-👉🏻 A full stack software engineer who ❤️s building useful, beautiful things.
+👉🏻 A full stack software engineer who loves building useful, beautiful things.

 🔭 I’m currently working on 🌿 Plant Sitter Pro 🌿, an app that connects plant owners with people who have green thumbs.
 You can find the project repo here -> https://github.com/Sedonia-R/plant-sitter-pro